DANCE-Lab/DANCE-Wiki/docs/assessment_protocols/sync-a-thon.md

 Both video and fNIRS data to box drive and the external hard drive.

 Box folder: DANCE Lab/DANCE Lab Projects/Sync-A-Thon/Data/INSERT-DATE
 External hard drive: On the desk with the Mac in the lab manager's office.
 It's has a bright orange bumper around it.

+fNIRS check in form [HERE](https://forms.gle/ZQB57r6zY2QS6XtE7)

 ## Trouble shooting